TASADAY OF THE PHILIPPINES: STONE-AGE TRIBE, A HOAX, OR SOMEWHERE BETWEEN

 Tasaday Hoax?

-In 1986, just a month after the fall of the Maroc regime, stories about the Tasaday resurfaced: this time stating the original story was a big hoax.
+In 1986, just a month after the fall of the Marcos regime, stories about the Tasaday resurfaced: this time stating the original story was a big hoax.
 In the chaos that followed the collapse of the Marcos government, a Swiss journalist named Oswald Iten slipped into the area of Mindanao where the Tasaday lived and found them living in houses, sleeping in beds and wearing regular clothes.
 They told them that Elizalde told them to pretend they were savages whenever outsiders were present.
+This was followed up by a visit by a team from the German magazine “Stern” that photographed the Tasadays wearing leaves with underpants visible beneath them.
+This led to allegations that the whole Tasaday story was a complete fabrication and the Tasaday themselves were “paid performers.”
+Some say the whole thing was invented by the Marcos regime to declare the Tasaday region a reserve so the government could gain access to its resources.
+[Source: Thomas N. Headland, “Encyclopedia of World Cultures Volume 5: East/Southeast Asia:” edited by Paul Hockings, 1993]

 A closer look at the Tasaday revealed that they were neither the “anthropological event” or the “hoax” of the century and anthropologists still argue the merits of the case.
 The general consensus is that when the Tasaday were discovered in 1971 they were a minority tribe people, with primitive technology, that lived where they were found.
 But they were not a Stone Age people that had no contact with the outside world as was claimed.
 There are still disagreements on issues like whether or not they used iron and the degree of contact with the outside world.

-The generally accepted hypothesis of the Tasaday is that before 1971 and for most of the 20th century the Tasaday were foragers who lived a lifestyle similar to that of Negritos.
 Based on linguistic evidence its is believed that they once were members of the Cotabato Manobo, an agricultural ethnic group, and separated from them sometime in 19th century.
 At that time they moved deeper into the forest and took up a seminomadic foraging existence.
 After that they were never completely isolated—they traded forest products for food—and raised some food in gardens.
+About 85 percent of the Tasaday words are identical with those of the Cotabato Manabo.
+In 1989, linguist Clay Johnston played 1972 recordings of Tasaday speech in Manobo villages; listeners understood the conversations easily, noting only a difference in accent or intonation.
+Based on differences between the two languages, linguist estimated the two groups have lived apart for 100 to 150 years.

 Tasaday Misinformation

 There was clearly a deliberate effort to mislead the public about the Tasaday.
 It was later revealed that Elizalde found them wearing normal cloth and told them to get rid of them and “wear their traditional” coverings.
 Afterwards they were filmed or photographed wearing orchid leaves.
 It was also revealed the Tasaday possessed trade good such as metal-tipped arrows, bows made from cultivated bamboo, iron bush knives, glass beads and tin cans.
 Farming people traded these goods for meat from wild animals killed and smoke-dried by the Tasaday.
+[Source: Thomas N. Headland, “Encyclopedia of World Cultures Volume 5: East/Southeast Asia:” edited by Paul Hockings, 1993]

 The rain forest where the Tasaday live doesn’t have enough wild foods to support people living on them alone.
 No one ever observed the Tasaday subsisting on wild foods.
 Even when the scientists were observing them in the early 1970s, people with the Philippines government secretly fed them rice.
 When the scientists were not there they ate rice, sometimes two or three times a day.